Internal Communication ~ 17 min

 Remember, the more messages you send, the less your audience will remember them.
 So avoid information overload, prioritize your messaging and stick to it.

-5. Build an internal communication strategy
+5. Build a robust internal communication strategy

 Building an internal communication strategy means to associate messages on one side and audiences on the other, together in an effective manner.
 You will need to find the best way to catch people’s attention and deliver the messages in the fashion that’s the most suitable and relevant for them.
 You may need to imagine different formats, diversify your pieces of content, and adapt your tone and style.
 All this without losing the priorities you settled upon for the first step.